William S. Boyd School of Law: Law library

-In addition, the Law Library is a participant in the federal government and European Union depository programs.
+The Law Library is a participant in the federal government and European Union depository programs.

 Publications

 In 2001, the Nevada Law Journal (NLJ) published its inaugural issue.
 In 2010, the UNLV Gaming Law Journal published its inaugural issue.
+It is the only Gaming Law Journal in the country.

 NLJ is a journal of legal scholarship dedicated to analyzing the law and policy implications of significant case law, legislation, administrative regulations and important legal events.
 The NLJ publishes at least three issues per year and includes submissions by legal practitioners, professors, and students of the William S. Boyd School of Law.
 Additionally, topics concerning legal symposia, surveys, and tributes to important figures of the law are included.

 In 2007, the Nevada Law Journal was ranked 91st by author prominence in Law Library Journal.
 Washington and Lee University School of Law currently ranks NLJ 59th among 243 flagship and general interest law reviews in the United States.

 Employment

 According to the Boyd School of Law's 2014 ABA-required disclosures, 84.9 percent of Boyd's Class of 2014 was employed 10 months after graduation.
 71.2 percent of the class was working in full-time, long-term jobs for which bar passage is required or a J.D. is preferred.